-- What Humulin I KwikPen is and what it is used for
+- 1. What Humulin M3 Pen is and what it is used for

-- Before you use Humulin I KwikPen
+- 2. Before you use Humulin M3 Pen

-- How to use Humulin I KwikPen
+- 3. How to use Humulin M3 Pen

-- Possible side effects
+- 4. Possible side effects

-- 5. How to store Humulin I KwikPen
+- 5. How to store Humulin M3 Pen

 - 6. Further information

-1. WHAT HUMULIN I KWIKPEN IS AND WHAT IT IS
+1. WHAT HUMULIN M3 PEN IS AND WHAT IT IS USED FOR

-Humulin I KwikPen is a pre-filled pen containing the active substance human insulin, which is used to treat diabetes.
+Humulin M3 Pen is a pre-filled pen containing the active substance human insulin, which is used to treat diabetes.
 You get diabetes if your pancreas does not make enough insulin to control the level of glucose in your blood (blood sugar).
-Humulin I is used to control glucose in the long term.
-Its action is prolonged by the inclusion of protamine sulfate in the suspension.
+Humulin M3 is used to control glucose in the long term.
+It is a premixed suspension of rapid and long acting insulin.
+Its action is prolonged by the inclusion of protamine sulphate in the suspension.

-Your doctor may tell you to use Humulin I KwikPen as well as a fast-acting insulin.
+Your doctor may tell you to use Humulin M3 Pen as well as a longer-acting insulin.
 Each kind of insulin comes with its own patient information leaflet to tell you about it.
 Do not change your insulin unless your doctor tells you to.
 Be very careful if you do change insulin.
-Each type of insulin has a different colour and symbol on the pack and the pen so that you can easily tell the difference.
+Each type of insulin has a different colour and symbol on the pack and the cartridge so that you can easily tell the difference.

-2. BEFORE YOU USE HUMULIN I KWIKPEN
+2. BEFORE YOU USE HUMULIN M3 PEN

-Do not use Humulin I KwikPen if you:
+Do not use Humulin M3 Pen if you:

 - think hypoglycaemia (low blood sugar) is starting.
-Further in this leaflet it tells you how to deal with mild hypoglycaemia (see A in Section 4). - are allergic (hypersensitive) to human insulin or any of the other ingredients of Humulin I KwikPen (see Section 6).
+Further in this leaflet it tells you how to deal with mild hypoglycaemia (see A in Section 4). - are allergic (hypersensitive) to human insulin or any of the other ingredients of Humulin M3 Pen (see Section 6).

-Take special care with Humulin I KwikPen
+Take special care with Humulin M3 Pen

-- If your blood sugar levels are well controlled by your current insulin therapy, you may not feel the warning symptoms when your blood sugar is falling too low.
+• If your blood sugar levels are well controlled by your current insulin therapy, you may not feel the warning symptoms when your blood sugar is falling too low.
 Warning signs are listed later in this leaflet.
 You must think carefully about when to have your meals, how often to exercise and how much to do.
-You must also keep a close watch on your blood sugar levels by testing your - A few people who have had hypoglycaemia (low blood sugar) after switching from animal insulin to human insulin have reported that the early warning symptoms were less obvious or different.
-If you often have hypoglycaemia or have difficulty recognising the symptoms, please discuss this with your - If you answer YES to any of the following questions, tell your diabetes specialist nurse, doctor or pharmacist. - Have you recently become ill? - Do you have trouble with your kidneys or liver? - Are you exercising more than usual? - The amount of insulin you need may also change if you drink alcohol.
-You should also tell your diabetes specialist nurse, doctor or pharmacist if - you are planning to go abroad.
-The time difference between countries may mean that you have to have your injections and meals at different times to when you are at home. - Some patients with long-standing type 2 diabetes mellitus and heart disease or vious stroke who were treated with pioglitazone and insulin experienced the development of heart failure.
-Inform your doctor as soon as possible, if you experience signs of heart failure such as unusual shortness of breath or rapid increase in weight or localised swelling (oedema).
+You must also keep a close watch on your blood sugar levels by testing your blood glucose often.

+- A few people who have had hypoglycaemia (low blood sugar) after switching from animal insulin to human insulin have reported that the early warning symptoms were less obvious or different.
+If you often have hypoglycaemia or have difficulty recognising the symptoms, please discuss this with your doctor. - If you answer YES to any of the following questions, tell your diabetes specialist nurse, doctor or pharmacist. - Have you recently become ill? - Do you have trouble with your kidneys or liver? - Are you exercising more than usual? - The amount of insulin you need may also change if you drink alcohol. - You should also tell your diabetes specialist nurse, doctor or pharmacist if you are planning to go abroad.
+The time difference between countries may mean that you have to have your injections and meals at different times to when you are at home.